 He mihi nui ki a koutou, ngā kaimahi hauora,

 e mahi ana i te taha o ā tātou whānau hei whaioranga.

 Tēnā koutou, tēnā koutou, tēnā tātou katoa.

 What is He Rongoā Pai, He Oranga Whānau (HRPHOW)?

-People who attend the wānanga will learn to:
+People who attend a one-day HRPHOW wānanga will learn to:

-- understand what subsidised medicines are and how access for whānau can be improved to nationally subsidised medicines
+- understand what subsidised (funded) medicines are and how access for whānau can be improved

-- be aware of and put into practice the safe use of medicines
+- be aware of and put into practice the safe and optimal use of medicines

 - feel confident to increase their advocacy skills when working with whānau Māori and promote medicines as part of managing overall health care